 - Rapid Lake reserve expansion project

-Created in 1961 for the use of the Algonquins of Barriere Lake, the reserve is located 134 km north of Maniwaki, on the shores of the Cabonga Reservoir.
-On December 31, 2011, the Algonquin band of Barriere Lake numbered 680 members.
+The Rapid Lake reserve was established for the use of the Algonquins of Barriere Lake in 1961.
+With a surface area of 29,7 hectares (73,4 acres), the reserve is located 134 km north of Maniwaki, on the shore of the Cabonga Reservoir.
+As of December 31, 2015 the community had 764 members, with 582 living on reserve.

 Leadership Selection Process